Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 3 Steps To Supporting Employee Training With Video

 Video-based employee training strategies can act as a flywheel for learning within your company when enacted with a little planning.
 Of course, iterative changes are always easier to implement than systemic changes, which is why we’ve broken down the process of leading the change to build a video-enhanced employee training program into three steps.
-For a more detailed look at the process be sure to download the complete guide.
+For a more detailed look at the process be sure to download the complete guide to employee video training.

 Step 1: Make The Case For Video-Based Employee Training At Scale